 Recognized expert on gun laws

-Take a look at all of the Continuing Legal Education courses Gallagher’s taught lawyers and judges, like this recent Minnesota Gun Law CLE.
-For every one, his peers invited Gallagher to speak as a recognized legal expert on gun laws.
+Take a look at all of the Continuing Legal Education courses Gallagher’s taught lawyers and judges; like this recent Minnesota Gun Law CLE.
+And for every one, his peers invited Gallagher to speak as a recognized legal expert on gun laws.

 These are important cases.
-You need the best gun crimes defense attorney.
-Call Attorney Thomas Gallagher about your case.
+And you need the best gun crimes defense attorney.
+So call Attorney Thomas Gallagher about your case.

 Question about a Minnesota felony possession of a firearm case?
 Call Minnesota Defense Attorney Thomas C Gallagher at 612 333-1500